 You can also download a price estimator application to your pc desktop.
 Please click here to install the file.
 Once downloaded, open the file and click on Install application to begin.

 For questions or if you would like a staff member to provide you with a quote, please call (315)-361-2290 and press option 1.

 Any information received is only an estimate.
-The estimated price will be based on information you and your provider share with us about what services are expected to be performed.
-Many factors will influence the actual amount you will be billed, including whether the provider finds it necessary to perform more, fewer or different procedures than originally expected at the time of service.
+The estimated price will be based on the information you and your provider share with us about what services are expected to be performed.
+Many factors will influence the actual amount you will be billed, including whether the provider finds it necessary to perform more, fewer, or different procedures than originally expected at the time of service.
 A list of the Hospital’s standard charges for items and services provided is available upon request by contacting this price estimation line.

 In addition to providing you a written price estimate of your services, if you do not have health insurance, we have staff available to assist you with your health care coverage options.